WhyIsEvery4thYearAlwaysBad/CmdMenuGenerator/README.md

 <sup>[2]</sup> - Command menus will not display if a command menu was not already ran.

 Any source games that I left out are untested.
 If you encounter issues while using this program, then make an issue on what issues you encountered and if it is possible to fix.

+# Disclaimer

+Any responsibilities that comes with using this compiler (such as not spamming chat binds) are soley bound to the user.
+The creator (WhyIsEvery4thYearAlwaysBad or Amicdict) does not bear any responsibility for bans/mutes from malicious use of this program caused by other users of this program.